Dollar under duress as markets temper Fed taper view

 The weakened dollar saw the euro push up to $1.3325, a high not seen since August 29.
 The common currency, last at $1.3309, has completely recovered from a selloff last week sparked by dovish comments from the European Central Bank.

 Against the yen, the dollar only lost a bit of ground and was still higher on the week.
-Improved risk appetite and a rallying Nikkei, helped partly by diminishing worries about U.S. military strikes on Syria, had weighed on the Japanese currency.
+Improved risk appetite and a rallying Nikkei .N225, helped partly by diminishing worries about U.S. military strikes on Syria, had weighed on the Japanese currency.

 The dollar bought 99.92 yen, having retreated from a high of 100.62.
 Still, it was up 0.8 percent on the week.